Taggle: Combining Overview and Details in Tabular Data Visualizations: Visualization and Interaction Design

 \subsection{Sorting and Grouping of Column Subsets}

-While Taggle focuses primarily on tabular visualization, keeping items in constant rows across all columns, it also supports splitting a table into multiple segments and sorting and grouping each instance independently.
-To encode the relationships between table segments, we utilize slope graphs for connecting individual items of the tables compared~\cite[p.
-156]{tufte_visual_1983} and bands for showing relationships between aggregated groups~\cite{lex_stratomex:_2012, gratzl_domino:_2014}, de-facto enabling users to create hybrid tabular/overview representations, and in the extreme, even visualization techniques such as parallel sets~\cite{kosara_parallel_2006}.
+Although Taggle focuses primarily on tabular visualization, keeping items in constant rows across all columns, it also supports splitting a table into multiple segments and sorting and grouping each instance independently.
+To encode the relationships between table segments, we utilize slope graphs for connecting individual items of the tables compared~\cite{tufte_visual_2001}$^{, p.
+156}$ or bands for showing relationships between aggregated groups~\cite{lex_stratomex:_2012a, gratzl_domino:_2014}, de facto enabling users to create hybrid tabular/overview representations (see Figure~\ref{fig:slope_graphs}), and in the extreme, even visualization techniques such as parallel sets~\cite{kosara_parallel_2006}.